jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/lang.md

 # jsx-a11y/lang

+💼 This rule is enabled in the following configs: ☑️ `recommended`, 🔒 `strict`.

 <!-- end auto-generated rule header -->

 The `lang` prop on the `<html>` element must be a valid IETF's BCP 47 language tag.